deity-io/falcon-platform-docs/docs/platform/server-v3/event-handlers.md

 #### AFTER_INITIALIZED

-Fired after initialization of the instance of Falcon Server (at the end of `FalconServer.initialize()` method).
-This event is fired after everything that Falcon Server uses is initialized so it can be used to access all Falcon Server's internals.
+Fired after initialization of the instance of DEITY Middleware (at the end of `FalconServer.initialize()` method).
+This event is fired after everything that DEITY Middleware uses is initialized so it can be used to access all DEITY Middleware's internals.

 Parameters: